jackmoore/sticky-position/readme.md

 ## Summary

 A `position: sticky` polyfill that's dependency-free and does not modify the DOM tree, i.e., React-friendly.
+See [react-sticky-position](https://github.com/jackmoore/react-sticky-position) for the React component.

 #### Demo